suam-team/ctr-broken-couter-lab/README.md

 The hacking lab for broken couter in CTR mode.

+## Let Play

+Please hack this lab on your own environment.
+And then, get a real flag [HERE!](https://ctr-broken-couter-lab.herokuapp.com/).

 ## Running Locally

 Make sure you have Python 3.7 [installed locally](http://install.python-guide.org).
 To push to Heroku, you'll need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).